MAP-based Problem-Agnostic diffusion model for Inverse Problems: Introduction

 \textbf{Our proposed method is a training-free diffusion model for solving inverse problems.} The approach leverages unconditionally pretrained diffusion models to address conditional generation tasks.
 By applying Bayes' rule, we decompose the problem-specific score function into two components: an unconditional score function (approximated by a pretrained score network) and a guided term, which is estimated using a novel MAP-based method that incorporates a Gaussian-type prior of natural images.

-\textbf{We propose a novel MAP-based method to estimate the guided term.} To the best of our knowledge, this is the first work to incorporate a Gaussian-type prior of natural images into the estimation of the guided term in diffusion models.
-Most existing methods to estimate the true image are based on probabilistic properties.
+\textbf{We propose a novel MAP-based method to estimate the guided term.} Most existing methods to estimate the true image are based on probabilistic properties.
 Our approach builds on the assumption that the space of clean natural images is inherently smooth, which is then used to compute the guided term by combining the given measurement with an explicit measurement model.
 This innovation enables us to better capture the intrinsic properties of the data, resulting in significantly improved performance.

 \textbf{The plug-and-play nature of our approach enables its application to a wide range of inverse problems without requiring problem-specific training.} Our approach alternates between unconditional generation and the adjustment of the generated results (guided term).
 As a result, only the model operator used in the guided term needs to be changed for different inverse problems.